-While the Directors & Officers liability insurance market remains challenging there is optimism that the market is stabilizing and improving as new carriers unencumbered by prior-year loss development enter the market.
+The Directors & Officers liability insurance market is stabilizing and improving as new carriers unencumbered by prior-year loss development enter the market.
 That new capacity has led to increased competition and a moderating of rates yielding expected decreases in overall premium in today’s market.

 Higher competition levels throughout 2021 factored significantly in the tapering of renewal pricing increases, particularly for businesses that were proactive and strategic with their placement approach.
-Besides new insurer capital formation recent claim frequency trends returning to more historical norms and the solution-oriented mindset of established insurers are encouraging.
+In 2022 as new insurer capital competition and decreased claim frequency trends returning to more historical norms and the solution-oriented mindset of established insurers are encouraging.

 Let’s dive into what underwriters look for — both in initial and ongoing assessment of ESG performance metrics — and what risk managers can do to help mitigate ESG-related risks.

-New market entries will ultimately accelerate competition and rate deceleration, although it may be a year before we see considerable rate improvement.
+New market entries will ultimately accelerate competition and rate deceleration, and we are already seeing considerable rate improvement.
 Further, as more companies begin to finally return to the office, they are able to provide a better narrative to underwriters at renewal time, which is resonating with insurers and resulting in glimpses of better pricing, retention and capacity.

 There are also signs of less class underwriting and more risk-differentiating underwriting among insurers, which will benefit good D&O risks that have weathered COVID-19.
-That said, underwriters remain focused on financial strength, claim history, industry and resilience to COVID-19.
+That said, underwriters remain focused on financial strength, claim history, industry and resilience beyond COVID-19 impact.

 However, until pricing pressure, increased retention and capacity limitations fully abate, it continues to be important for organizations to evaluate their risk portfolio and truly take control of their risk appetite.

-To maximize D&O coverage, risk managers should not only prepare for today’s risks but should also consider risk identification over the next few years -- and if your D&O program is sustainable with the pressures of the continued hard market.
+To maximize D&O coverage, risk managers should not only prepare for today’s risks but should also consider risk identification over the next few years.

 Current D&O Exposure Trends